sittzon/magnes/README.md

 # nesemu
-My project for a NES emulator!
+A NES emulator in python!